seatrix/Underwater_acoustic_modem/Home.md

 4. Design a FIR filter, generate HDL code for Zynq.
 Plan to have simulation first, then run on the ZedBoard when the hardware is built.

+**28-April-2015**

+Downloaded: ZynqBook, ZynqBook tutorial, and Source tutorial from http://www.zynqbook.com/downloads.html

+Completed a tutorial from ZynnBook that generate LEDs test IP with Vivado.
+The instructions were very easy to follow.
+Will go through some other tutorial generate IP from MatLab Simulink.